-6.0 CONFIGURATION SETTINGS
+9.0 CONFIGURATION SETTINGS

-The A3LA-RS allows users to configure its data port communication parameters.
+The A3LA-RG allows users to configure its data port communication parameters.
 The three configuration types are active, factory default, and stored.
 The active configuration is the set of parameters currently in use.
 They can be changed by the users individually via specific AT commands.
 The factory default configuration is stored in permanent memory.
 This configuration can be recalled at any time through use of the AT&Fn command.

 Two groups of settings, or "profiles", can be stored as user-defined configurations.
 Users first create desired active configurations and then write them to memory using the AT&Wn command.
-These profiles can be designated to be loaded as the active configuration upon A3LA-RS power-up through use of the AT&Yn command.
-The A3LA-RS can be reset without loss of power to these profiles through use of the ATZn command.
+These profiles can be designated to be loaded as the active configuration upon A3LA-RG power-up through use of the AT&Yn command.
+The A3LA-RG can be reset without loss of power to these profiles through use of the ATZn command.
 The configuration settings are stored in "S-register" locations and are detailed in Appendix A.

-7.0 MODES OF OPERATION
+10.0 MODES OF OPERATION

-The A3LA-RS serial data port is always in one of three modes: command mode, SBD data mode or SBD session mode.
-When the data port is in command mode, AT commands can be entered to control the A3LA-RS.
+The A3LA-RG serial data port is always in one of two modes: command mode or data mode.
+When the data port is in command mode, AT commands can be entered to control the A3LA-RG.
 In command mode, flow control has no effect, with the RTS input ignored and the CTS output driven ON (low).
-When in SBD data mode, the A3LA-RS is transferring binary or text SBD message data to or from the DTE.
-In SBD data mode:
+When in data mode, the A3LA-RG transfers data over the Iridium network.
+In data mode:

-- 1. All characters from the DTE not forming part of the message data are ignored (i.e. no AT commands may be entered). - 2.
-No unsolicited result codes are issued. - 3.
-RTS/CTS flow control, if enabled, is active.
-When RTS is OFF (high), the A3LA-RS suspends transfer of data to the DTE; when CTS is OFF (high), the A3LA-RS expects the DTE to suspend transfer of data.
+1. All characters from the DTE are sent over the Iridium network to the remote side of the connection.

+- 2. No unsolicited result codes are issued. - RTS/CTS flow control, if enabled, is active.
+When RTS is OFF (high), the A3LA-RM suspends transfer of data to the DTE; when CTS is OFF (high), the A3LA-RG expects the DTE to suspend transfer of data.